davidpickavance/twisterisk/README.md

 ./twilioasterisk othertrunk 5.6.7.8 myAsteriskUser ElmTreesExtraveganza!1

 **Other Notes**
 So far, I have only tested this on an EC2 instance running redhat and it is configured assuming that you are based on the USA.
 At some point, I will extend it to other OS optoins and other regions.

+Also, you'll need to press "y" a few times during installation stuff on your server